dgzlopes/xk6-mcp/README.md

 }
 ```

+### F.A.Q.

 ### What about non-stdio transports?

-Yeah, SSE and Streamable HTTP are supported too!
+Both SSE and Streamable HTTP are supported too!

 You can use them like this: